musicislife727/demo-repo/README.md

 ## Internet Gateway

 An Internet Gateway will automatically be created and the PUBLIC subnets will be associated with it.
-The default name for the Internet Gateway is **_YourCustomVPCName-igw._**
+The default name for the Internet Gateway is **_YourCustomVPCName-igw_**.

 ## Route Table for Custom VPC (IGW Route for PUBLIC Subnets)